lolouk44/xiaomi_mi_scale/README.md

 C4:D3:8C:12:4C:57 MIBCS
 [...]
 ```
-1. Note down your `MIBCS` mac address - we will need to use this as part of your configuration...
+1. Note down the MAC address of your scale, we will need to use this as part of your configuration...
+Depending on your scale it could be one of
+	1. `MIBCS`
+	1. `MIBFS`
+	1. `MI SCALE2`

 ## Setup & Configuration:
 ### Running script with Docker: